 Expert educational consultant Mark Montgomery reviews Stetson University in sunny Florida.
 If you’re trying to find the right college, this one may be it with its myriad opportunities for leadership and community engagement.

 So the first one is the size.
 The size of the school is small, it’s a little bit under 3,000 students, and the size offers two advantages.
-Academically, there’s a lot of connection between students and their faculty, and Stetson still requires a senior research project of all their majors, business is a little bit different but all majors are required to do a major research project in their senior year.
+Academically, there’s a lot of connection between students and their faculty.
+Stetson still requires a senior research project of all their majors.
+Business is a little bit different.
+But all majors are required to do a major research project in their senior year.
 So that’s one aspect academically.
-And then the other piece is that in terms of size, the leadership potential or possibilities for students is much greater because they have fewer students, so if they have 100 clubs, well, they’ve got 100 presidents of all those clubs so it’s possible to really gain substantial leadership ability, or experience, on a campus as small as this.
+And then the other piece is that in terms of size, the leadership potential or possibilities for students is much greater.
+Because they have fewer students.
+So if they have 100 clubs, well, they’ve got 100 presidents of all those clubs.
+So it’s possible to really gain substantial leadership ability, or experience, on a campus as small as this.

-Second thing that they mentioned was location, because it’s in a small town, it’s not tiny but not in the middle of nowhere.
-It’s about an hour from Orlando and about 30 minutes from Daytona, so that there are possibilities for things like internships and the connection with the community because of its location here in central Florida.
-And you should also add that it’s Florida, so it’s warm and you can wear flip-flops most of the school year.
+Second thing that they mentioned was location.
+Because it’s in a small town, it’s not tiny but not in the middle of nowhere.
+It’s about an hour from Orlando and about 30 minutes from Daytona.
+So that there are possibilities for things like internships.
+As well as the connection with the community because of its location here in central Florida.
+And you should also add that it’s Florida.
+So it’s warm and you can wear flip-flops most of the school year.
 Right now it’s a little bit chilly here in January, but it’s actually a quite cold day for Florida.

 And then the third thing they talked about was engagement and the possibility to be really engaged.
 This is a Bonner Scholars school, so they have a strong community service program and they actually recruit kids who have a strong background in community service.
 They actually put the Bonner Scholars in with the honors program students in a separate dorm.
 So engagement is a big part of this school and what it means in the community.